MuhammadHilmyPutraRisma/Comparison-of-DeepSeek-Gemini-GPT-on-Sentiment-Analysis/README.md

 ## Features

-- Data scraping
+- Data scraping and preprocessing
-- Data cleaning
 - Integration with DeepSeek, Gemini, and GPT APIs
+- Sentiment classification using each LLM API
+- Comparative analysis of model performance, runtime, and cost
+- Confusion matrix visualization for each model

 ## Prerequisites